Playpen (school)

 Playpen is a playgroup to grade 12 English-medium school in Bashundhara Residential Area, Dhaka, Bangladesh that was established in 1977 by Zeba Khan.
 It follows the curriculum of Cambridge International Examination (O-level) and Advanced Level (A-level) examinations.

 It had three more principals since, Sabera Parveen Harun, Shahriar Quader and the incumbent principal, Sorabon Tohura respectively.
-The school has a handball, football and basketball teams.
+The school has a handball, football and basketball team.
 It also has a debate, baking, table tennis and drama club.